climatedivide/climatedivide.github.io/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Principal Investigator
 ---

-Endre Borbáth is Junior Professor of Empirical-Analytical Participation Research at Heidelberg University and a guest researcher at the WZB Berlin Social Science Center.
-He holds a PhD from the European University Institute in Florence and previously studied at Central European University.
-His research bridges comparative politics and political sociology, focusing on party competition, protest mobilization, and political participation in Europe.
-He uses quantitative methods to study supply- and demand-side dynamics across Western and Central-Eastern Europe.
+Endre Borbáth is Junior Professor for Empirical-Analytical Participation Research at the Institute of Political Science at Ruprecht-Karls-Universität Heidelberg.
+He leads the Emmy Noether Research Group “The New Climate Divide” and is a guest researcher at the Center for Civil Society Research at the WZB Berlin Social Science Center.

+His research examines mass mobilization amid changing European cleavage structures, shaped by the growing salience of climate change, immigration, and European integration.
+Bridging comparative politics and political sociology, he analyzes both the supply side (party competition and movement mobilization) and the demand side (individual-level participation, group identities, and political behavior).
+Methodologically, he primarily employs quantitative approaches, working with data from media coverage of electoral and protest politics as well as individual-level surveys and survey experiments.
+Geographically, his work focuses on Western, Central, and Eastern Europe.

 For more information, please visit his personal website: [https://endre-borbath.eu](https://endre-borbath.eu)